-Adopt a deisgner
+Developers: Adopt a designer

 Last week I was in Rio de Janeiro talking about Bootstrap and PatternFly at QConRio.